cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/core-features.md

 ### Metadata and NFT Evolution

 Metadata is the backbone of Cosmicrafts NFTs, defining their attributes and enabling dynamic updates.
-Each NFT’s metadata includes:
+Each NFT's metadata includes:

 - **Category**: Defines the NFT type (e.g., Unit, Chest, Avatar).
 - **General Metadata**: